lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: figurelegend

-    Figure: Calculated potential using umbrella sampling compared to the imposed potential.
+    Figure: Calculated potential using umbrella sampling compared to the imposed potential with :math:`U_0 = 10 \epsilon`.
 The calculated potential is in blue.

 ..  container:: justify